Rustic Scandinavian Dining Room Makeover: final reveal of the six week dining room makeover with before and after pictures.

 I wasn’t sure at first, that what I had envisioned would really come to life.
-I felt like I had to be brave and trust my gut, and I’m so glad I did.
+In the beginning, I felt like I had to be brave and trust my gut, and I’m so glad I did.
 I really love it now, and even though it’s a small thing in the grand scheme, I’m reminded that if we are brave enough to change things -things that weren’t even so bad in the beginning, we might get something amazing, something we love.

-It’s easier to change things in life and in decorating when they are terrible, but it’s a lot harder when they’re ok, but not great, and we’re afraid we might wreck them instead of making them better.
+It’s easier to change things in life and in decorating when they are terrible.
+But it’s a lot harder when they’re ok, but not great, and we’re afraid we might wreck them instead of making them better.
 I have heard a little whisper in my ear as I’ve painted, and refinished, and sewn for this room, a little whisper calling me to be brave and try new things, and see what I might be able to create and accomplish.
 So I’m listening and trying to learn my lessons, and so glad for the space to try new things.

 I can’t wait to tackle the living room in the spring (when my sweet, but very orderly husband has had time to recover from six weeks of not so much order as he’s used too -ahhh we’re all being stretched).